 - Have a medical condition that disables you from working for at least 12 months

 It does not matter how you were disabled, and it doesn’t have to be from a work injury.
-However, you do need to meet the criteria set up by the Social Security Administration (SSA) and be able to demonstrate that you meet them before you have a chance of being approved.
+However, you do need to meet the criteria set up by the SSA and be able to demonstrate that you meet them before you have a chance of being approved.

 The SSA is unfortunately quick to deny benefits for many people.
 This could be because the application didn’t provide sufficient evidence of a disability, there were paperwork errors, or something else.
 It’s best to work with a Smyrna Social Security Disability lawyer as soon as you can to increase your chances of getting approved.